Andy Dalton: Dallas Cowboys

 On May 2, 2020, Dalton signed a one-year contract with the Dallas Cowboys worth $7 million to be Dak Prescott's backup for the season.

-On October 11, 2020, Dalton replaced an injured Dak Prescott in Week 5 against the New York Giants.
+On October 11, 2020, Dalton replaced an injured Prescott in Week 5 against the New York Giants.
 Dalton finished with 111 passing yards as the Cowboys won 37–34.
 Dalton was named the starting quarterback for the Cowboys going forward due to Prescott's season ending injury.
 Dalton made his first start in Week 6 against the Arizona Cardinals on Monday Night Football.
 During the game, Dalton threw for 266 yards, a touchdown, and two interceptions during the 38–10 loss.

 During a Week 7 25–3 road loss to the Washington Football Team, Dalton suffered a concussion after a late hit by Jon Bostic.
 On November 3, 2020, Dalton was placed on the reserve/COVID-19 list after testing positive for the virus.
-Dalton was activated from the list on November 18, 2020, in time for the Cowboys' Week 11 matchup against the Minnesota Vikings.
-Against the Vikings, Dalton threw for 203 yards and three touchdowns, including one to Dalton Schultz with less than two minutes remaining in the fourth quarter, as the Cowboys beat the Vikings on the road by a score of 31–28.
+Dalton was activated from the list on November 18, 2020, in time for the Cowboys' Week 11 matchup against the Vikings.
+Against the Minnesota Vikings, Dalton threw for 203 yards and three touchdowns, including one to Dalton Schultz with less than two minutes remaining in the fourth quarter, as the Cowboys beat the Vikings on the road by a score of 31–28.

 During Week 14 against his former team, the Cincinnati Bengals, Dalton threw for 185 yards and two touchdowns during the 30–7 road victory.
 Two weeks later against the Philadelphia Eagles, Dalton threw for 377 yards, three touchdowns, and an interception during the 37–17 victory.
 In 11 games and 9 starts, Dalton finished the season with 2,169 yards, 14 passing touchdowns, and eight interceptions as the Cowboys finished with a 6–10 record.

 Chicago Bears

-On March 17, 2021, the Bears signed Dalton to a one-year contract worth $10 million, and up to $13 million in incentives.
+On March 17, 2021, the Chicago Bears signed Dalton to a one-year contract worth $10 million, and up to $13 million in incentives.
 Dalton started the first two games before suffering a knee injury.
 He was then relegated to the backup quarterback after Justin Fields was named the starter.
 Against the Baltimore Ravens in Week 11, Dalton entered the game in the third quarter after Fields left the game with a rib injury.
 Dalton threw for 201 yards and two touchdowns as the Bears lost 13–16.
 In the 2021 season, Dalton passed for 1,512 yards, eight touchdowns, and nine interceptions in eight games.